BRICS meet with 'friends' seeking closer ties amid push to expand bloc

 Preparations for that summit are going forward under a cloud of controversy due to the possible attendance of Russian President Vladimir Putin, who is the target of a warrant issued by the International Criminal Court (ICC).

-Pretoria has said it is still considering its legal options for hosting the Russian president.

-(Additional reporting by Carien du Plessis in Johannesburg and Krishn Kaushik; Editing by Joe Bavier and Mark Heinrich)
+(Additional reporting by Carien du Plessis, Bhargav Acharya and Nellie Peyton in Johannesburg and Krishn Kaushik; Editing by Joe Bavier, Mark Heinrich and Angus MacSwan)

 ((Carien.duPlessis@thomsonreuters.com;))